codesandbox/codesandbox-client/packages/homepage/content/jobs/infra.md

 ## Role

 At CodeSandbox we spin up Docker containers for every container sandbox, this is why, as a backend engineer, you're key to our functionality.
-You'll be part of a small team of 3 working on the infrastructure to support and determine our growth.
+You'll be part of a small team working on the infrastructure to support and determine our growth.
 You'll work on setting up and automating the infrastructure so people using CodeSandbox won't even realize it's there.

 ## Responsibilities